damien-robotsix/dev-docker/README.md

 # dev-docker
-A basic docker with my needs for coding on terminal (zsh, neovim, lazygit...)
+A basic docker with my needs for coding on terminal (zsh, neovim, aider...)